• Skip to primary navigation

 How to Quick Cold Shredded Chicken with Peanut Butter Sauce 棒棒雞 (Basic Steps):

-- Shred the Chicken - If using rotisserie, shred it while warm.
+1. Shred the Chicken - If using rotisserie, shred it while warm for this bang bang chicken recipe.
 If cooking fresh, poach chicken breasts in salted water until tender, then shred.

-- Whisk the Sauce - In a bowl, mix creamy peanut butter, dark soy sauce, Chinese black vinegar, sesame oil, red chili oil, brown sugar, and garlic.
+2. Make the peanut sauce - In a bowl, mix creamy peanut butter with dark soy sauce for authentic bang bang chicken flavour.
+Then, add Chinese black vinegar, sesame oil, red chili oil, brown sugar, and garlic.
 Add warm water as needed to reach pourable consistency.

 How To Quickly Poach Chicken In Salted Water: